tinyheero/BICG-2016/copy_number/content/cna-lab.md

 Where the `targetedSequence` parameter specifies the capture space.
 If you are using genomes, then don't specify this parameter.
 Everything else should be the same.

-## Visualizing SEG  In IGV
+## Visualizing Seg Files in IGV

-Both OncoSNP and TITAN will produce
-The SEG format for copy number has become a de facto standard format for reporting copy number results.
+Both OncoSNP and TITAN will produce sample-specific chromosome plots of the copy number data.
+If you are comparing across multiple samples, you can use the .seg files for this.
+This format for copy number has become a de facto standard format for reporting copy number results.
 You can go to the [IGV website](https://www.broadinstitute.org/igv/SEG) for more specific details regarding the SEG format.
-We will visualize a SEG file at the end of this lab.

-For this part please download the METABRIC dataset from the wiki and open it in IGV.
+The seg file from the METABRIC can be downloaded from the wiki and opened in IGV for visualizing.